BrunoStr/KljAppKotlin/README.md

 ## Getting Started

-If you want to run this project on your local machine you can just clone this repository and you should be fine.
+If you want to run this project on your local machine, just clone this repository.
+After your gradle files are synchronized you should be able to run the project.

 ### Prerequisites